 - Somatoform Disorder

-So, that gives you an idea of what can and cannot be helped with CBT.
+So, that gives you an idea of what CBT can do: what can and cannot be helped by using cognitive behavioral therapy techniques.

 How is cognitive behavioural therapy administered?

-Alternately, you can do CBT on your own with the guidance of a book.
+Alternately, you can do cognitive behavioral therapy techniques on your own with the guidance of a book.
 There are several good books on CBT.
-My personal favorite is The Feeling Good Handbook by David Burns (affiliate link).
+My personal favorite is The Feeling Good Handbook by David Burns.

-As well, there are smart phone and tablet apps for CBT.
-Also, there are some well-reviewed on-line CBT programs.
-I have heard good things about two in particular (both of which are, as of the time of this writing, free of charge):
+As well, there are smartphone and tablet apps for cognitive behavioral therapy (CBT) self help.
+Also, there are some well-reviewed on-line diy CBT programs.
+I have heard good things about two in particular:

 Lastly, if you are a therapist or a real do-it-yourselfer, here is a link to some CBT handouts that you can use to work through your problems.